Clover for Grassland - Red & White

 - White clover - If for cutting/silage then use large leaf varieties to get the most out of the clover qualities.
 For grazing and cutting then medium leaf varieties withstand both practices.
 If only grazing sheep and cattle then small leaf variety is the best option.

 - Red Clover for cattle grazing as there is an increased risk of bloating.
 This is due to the rapid breakdown of protein in clover which leads to the build-up of excessive gas in the rumen.
 Effective stock/pasture management can minimise this risk.

 - Red Clover contains phytoestrogens, this can cause hormonal imbalances.
 Avoid grazing breeding ewes 6 weeks either side of mating.

 - Protect the crown, do not cut or graze below 7cm.
-Crown proection is important for longevity of the overall plant.
+Crown protection is important for longevity of the overall plant.
 If the crown is damaged the clover will die out.

-- Clover dominance is when the clover is outcompeteing the grass sward.
+- Clover dominance is when the clover is outcompeting the grass sward.
 This can be prevented by avoiding too regular a silage cut as regular removal of N encourages the clover.
-If clover dominace has occured then heavy sheep grazing will suppress the clover growth.
+If clover dominance has occurred then heavy sheep grazing will suppress the clover growth.